 The ISO (International Organization for Standardization) uses a stricter definition.
 Accuracy refers to measurements that produce consistent and true results.
 An accurate measurement must have no systematic errors or random errors according to the ISO definition.
 The ISO recommends that precise be used when a measurement can be both exact and precise.

-Definition of Precision
+Examples of Precision and Accuracy

 Experimental measurements are another example of precision or accuracy.
 Averaging can show you how close a collection of measurements is to the true value.
 You can measure the mass of a 51.0-gram sample to get values of 48.6, 48.6, and 48.5 grams.
 However, this scale is not very precise.
-Your average measurement is 48.6, which is lower that the true value.
+Your average measurement is 48.6, which is lower than the true value.
 Your measurements were still consistent.
-Your scale should give you values of 50.9, 50.8, 51.5 and 52.0.
+Your scale should give you values of 50.9, 50.8, 51.5, and 52.0.
 However, it may not be as accurate as the first balance, but it will still be consistent.
-Although the average measurement is 51.2, there is a wider In statistics, the range of a set of data is the differenc...
-Learn More... of measurements.
+Although the average measurement is 51.2, there is a wider range of measurements.
 If you adjust for the error, a more precise scale is better to use in the laboratory.
 It is better to calibrate an exact instrument than to use an inaccurate, but accurate, one.

-Accuracy, precision, and calibration
+Accuracy, Precision, and Calibration

 Is it better to have an accurate measurement recorder or one that is precise?
 The scale will be accurate if you have weighed yourself three times, and each time, the number is different but close to your true weight.
 However, it may be more accurate to use a scale that is precise even though it isn’t exact.
 This would mean that all measurements would be very close to one another, and the true value would be “off” by approximately the same amount.
 This is a problem with scales that often have a “tare button” to zero them.

 Many instruments need calibration, even though scales and balances may allow you to adjust the accuracy or precision of measurements.
 A thermometer is an example.
-Thermometers are more reliable within a particular range, but can give inaccurate, but not necessarily imprecise, values beyond that range.
+Thermometers are more reliable within a particular range but can give inaccurate, but not necessarily imprecise, values beyond that range.
 Record the deviations from true or known values when calibrating an instrument.
 To ensure accurate readings, keep a log of calibrations.
 To ensure precise and accurate readings, many pieces of equipment need to be calibrated periodically.